jonkster/YAAXI/README.md

 Devices are classified as either:

-Controls (eg switches etc) that are designed to send data to X Plane.
+ - Controls (eg switches etc) that are designed to send data to X Plane.

-Displays (eg LEDs, LCD displays etc) that are designed to display information sent from X Plane.
+ - Displays (eg LEDs, LCD displays etc) that are designed to display information sent from X Plane.

 An Arduino box can have a mixture of control and display devices.

 X Plane requies a plug in that can interact with one or more "Boxes".

-Configuring what X Plane should do with control data sen to it and also what display data it needs to send to the box is done with a configuration file (or files).
+Configuring what X Plane should do with control data sent to it and also what display data it needs to send to the box, is done with a configuration file (or files) located with the X Plane Plugin.

-The configuration file should be reasonably simple to set up, it will list each device on a box with instructions about:
+The configuration file is simple text and should be reasonably simple to set up, it will list each device on a box with instructions about:

   - what X Plane Commands correspond to messages from box controls
   - what X-Plane data ref data should be sent to the box for display